 Yes.
-Although NEH cannot support the construction of new buildings or the installation of systems (other than storage furniture) in new buildings through Sustaining Cultural Heritage Collections, we are able to support planning related to the preservation needs of collections that would be housed in new buildings or renovated facilities.
+Although NEH cannot support the construction of new buildings or the installation of systems in new buildings through Sustaining Cultural Heritage Collections, we are able to support planning related to the preservation needs of collections that would be housed in new buildings.

-I need a small grant to help me identify the kinds of storage furniture we need to rehouse our collections.
-May I apply for a planning grant through this program?
+We need less than \$10,000 in grant funds to help identify the kinds of storage furniture we need to rehouse our collections.
+Should I apply for a planning grant through this program?

-No. You should instead apply to NEH's Preservation Assistance Grants for Smaller Institutions, which offers awards of up to \$6,000 for preservation assessments and consultations on a variety of preservation issues.
-We expect that planning grants through Sustaining Cultural Heritage Collections will be best suited for relatively complex projects that would require a team of specialists.
+No. You should instead apply to NEH's Preservation Assistance Grants for Smaller Institutions, which offers awards of up to \$10,000 for preservation assessments and consultations on a variety of preservation issues.
+Planning grants through Sustaining Cultural Heritage Collections are best suited for relatively complex projects that would require a team of specialists.